 The fix: So, set up your Facebook page.
 Post content and interact with customers as well as local consumers.
 Here's how to get started on social media.

-And creating a Facebook page is just the beginning.
+Creating a Facebook page is just the beginning.
 We’ve got a whole lot more work to do.

 2. Going in without a strategy or goals.